 Potential new Go-Ride members take a introductory session in which they will be graded to determine their bike handling skills and level of fitness.
 If you then wish to join the Juniors section you must then become an ERC member and will be assigned to an appropriate group.

-The introductory session is free then subs £16 per block.
+The introductory session is free, then subs for a block of around 5 weeks at £4 per seek).
 You can join on-line but please read the information on Junior membership below first.

 An off road bike (nothing fancy needed), helmet (no helmet, no ride) and a signed parental consent form.
 See the kit list page for more tips on what to bring to the session.